There are two new cases of Covid-19 and one person has died of coronavirus in the last 24 hours.

 'No-one should give birth alone'

-, Prime Minister Jacinda Ardern recognised there was a need to address the harm caused by the lockdown.
+On the people who appeared before the Epidemic Response Committee this morning, Prime Minister Jacinda Ardern recognised there was a need to address the harm caused by the lockdown.

 Some of those stories didn't fit with her expectations of the health system during the lockdown.